yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/ediscovery-case-post-reviewsets.md

 ## Request body

-In the request body, supply JSON representation of the [reviewSet](../resources/ediscovery-reviewset.md).
+In the request body, supply a JSON representation of the [reviewSet](../resources/ediscovery-reviewset.md).
 The following table lists the required properties.

 | Property     | Type        | Description |
 |:-------------|:------------|:------------|